DarkEnergySurvey/bpz/systematic_tests/readme.txt

 3) make_hp_maps.py - this file extracts each column from a fits file, and uses Ra/DEc to make healpix maps

+4) two_d_correlate.py - this file correlates two healpix files against each other (using PolSpice) and takes into account masks.

 ==============
 Script Details
 ==============